 Whether you are preparing for St. Patrick’s Day, celebrating your Irish heritage or you just love the look of the three-leafed Shamrock, looking after this beautiful plant can be easy when you know how to do it right.
-But when the shamrock isn’t growing correctly it can develop a few different problems, the most common of which is dropping leaves.
+But when the shamrock isn’t growing correctly it can develop a few different problems, the most common of which is dropping leaves, yellow leaves and brown leaves.

-- Why is my shamrock plant turning yellow?
+- Why your shamrock plant is turning yellow

 There are several different species of plant that are considered shamrocks.
 Below is a list of the most common plants considered to be shamrocks.